Learn How to Force Spring Blossoms Indoors

 • Weeding tool

-1. Use a weeding tool, like you would use for dandelions, to make a hole in the ground about three inches wide and six inches deep.
+1. Use a weeding tool, like you would use for dandelions, to make a hole in the ground about three inches wide and six to eight inches deep.

 2. Select a branch from your arrangement that has fine, white roots at the end.

-Gently shake off excess water, and carefully dip the rooted end into a powdered rooting hormone.
+Gently shake off excess water, and carefully dip the rooted end into powdered rooting hormone.

 4. Secure the branch in an upright position by patting the soil closely around it.

-5. Water lightly and pat soil down again.
+5. Water lightly and pat the soil down again.

-A close up horizontal image of hyacinth bulbs with faded flowers set on a wicker mat.
+A close up horizontal image of a hyacinth post-blooming set on a wicker surface ready to be planted out.

 You’ll Need: